Estimate Time3 min

 How to find a doctor

 Finding the right doctors can be tricky.
 You may get recommendations from friends and family, or people who’ve had similar symptoms—these referrals can be helpful as they often have experience with the referred doctor or specialist.
-Or, if you already have a primary care physician and they refer you to a specialist, that can be a great place to start.
+If you already have a primary care physician and they refer you to a specialist, that can be a great place to start.

 You can also check with your local hospital to see if they have a list of specialists, search through the in-network list of doctors on your insurance company’s website, or your state or county medical society may have good resources.